ILYASSAKHI/alx-pre_course/README.md

-my first readme new one
+my first readme new on